cds-snc/covid-alert-data/README.md

 ### Number of background checks

+This indicates the total number of background checks on a given device completed in one day, grouped into ranges.

+* The number of background checks that take place on a given device varies based on a number of factors (battery level, network connectivity, etc.).
+* Devices which are unable to conduct background checks are unable to send metric events.
+As a result, these devices do not appear in this data and the "number of checks" count for `0` is always zero devices.

 | filename | aggregation |
 | ------------- |------------- |
 | background_checks_nc.*time_period*.csv | by date and number of background checks [1-3 per day, 4-6 per day, etc.]|